0ranki/nextcloud-previews/README.md

 I strongly recommend using a specific major version in your docker-compose, kube YAML files or scripts.
 This will avoid accidentally updating your instance.

+### Update to the image name
+Starting from version 27.1.4 the image is the same as the repo, **`ghcr.io/0ranki/nextcloud-previews`**

+The old `ghcr.io/0ranki/nextcloud-previews/nextcloud` still works, but pushes will stop at some point in the future.

 ## Usage

 [Running using Podman Kube YAML](PODMAN.md)